 The spirited Kayleen Seidl as Becky is delightful as she moves about in a plaid skirt and tight sweater channeling the essence of 1950’s good girl actresses such as Debbie Reynolds and Sandra Dee.

 Wearing a chintzy gold lamé costume with mechanical embellishments while having to repeat buzzing and beeping sounds to portray a computer named Vera in a dull running gag is the formidable Natalie Michaels.
 Ms. Michaels steadfastly soldiers on with dignity and commitment.

 Clint Hromsco as Harold, David R. Doumeng as Mr. Fielding and the Colonel and Bryan S. Walton as Steve all sustain the energy and drive to appropriately fulfill their characterizations of these stock characters.

 With different casts and creative teams, It Came From Beyond was performed at the 2005 New York Musical Theatre Festival and in subsequent incarnations in Los Angeles.
 This is it’s Off-Broadway premiere and during its long gestation it hasn’t yet acquired the alchemical qualities necessary for the campy spectacle it aspires to be.

-It Came From Beyond (Tuesdays through September 8, 2018)
+It Came From Beyond (extended Tuesdays through January 1, 2019)

 St. Luke’s Theatre, 308 West 46th Street, in Manhattan